 We are of good courage, I say, and prefer rather to be absent from the body and to be at home with the Lord (2 Corinthians 5:8).

 I am torn between the two: I desire to depart and be with Christ, which is better by far (Philippians 1:23).

-Their body may be buried or even burned, but their spirits will return with the Bridegroom when He comes.
-Those who are separated from their bodies will put on a new glorified body (1 Corinthians 15:51-53) at His coming and join all believers at the gathering in Heaven's banquet room.
-The Bible says, “For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him” (1 Thessalonians 4:14).
+Their bodies may be buried or burned, but their spirits will return with the Bridegroom when He comes.
+Those separated from their bodies will put on a new glorified body (1 Corinthians 15:51-53) at His coming and join all believers at the gathering in Heaven's banquet room.
+The Scriptures say, “For if we believe that Jesus died and rose again, even so them also which sleep in Jesus will God bring with him” (1 Thessalonians 4:14).
 There is no interval between His coming and the entrance to the wedding ceremony.
-Those who were unwise and had gone to buy more oil were surprised that the door was already shut.
+Those who were unwise and went to buy more oil were surprised that the door was already shut when they got back.

 I am jealous for you with a godly jealousy.
 I promised you to one husband, to Christ, so that I might present you as a pure virgin to him (2 Corinthians 11:2).